 - As soon as CCCI receives notification of the receipt of the transfer, the securities will be sold immediately in accordance with our policies.

-- The donor will receive a written acknowledgement of the donation from CCCI with the amount and type of shares received.
+- The donor will receive a written acknowledgement of the donation from CCCI.

 - The donor can claim a tax deduction for the fair market value of the gift on the day of its transfer to the organization.*

-*Please Note: To receive tax benefits in 2019, any security transfers should be initiated early enough (usually a week in advance) to insure the transfer is complete by Dec 31st.
+*Please Note: To receive tax benefits in the current year, any security transfers should be initiated early enough (usually a week in advance) to insure the transfer is complete by Dec 31st.